 This footnote is revealing of the confusion and contradictory result of attempting to hold to these two mutually exclusive soteriologies.
 First it confirms once again that Greear embraces Calvinism.
 Secondly, it is an attempt to provide an explanation for the “weighty thought” that millions might have been saved, but weren’t, because we never asked God to pour out his power to save.
 Thirdly, we see a Calvinist acknowledging the problematic nature of his theology.
 Fourthly, and most interestingly, via his denial that he has a contradiction on his hands by labeling it a “tension,” he implicitly supports the observation that this problem is a real contradiction.
 The Calvinist does not seem to be able to escape his first impression that what he has said strikes him too, as it does most people, as a contradiction.
 Fifthly, the denial of any contradiction is merely asserted without support while, without good intellectual reasons or convincing exegetical support, we are adjured to “believe both” and accept it as a “tension.”
 This is the suppression of reason and a flawed hermeneutic.

 Furthermore, merely to claim the “Bible teaches both” is question begging.
-How we can know that the Calvinist’s exegesis (or any other exegesis) is what the text means to say is the very issue we are seeking to reckon with.
+Whether or not the Calvinist’s exegesis (or any other exegesis) is what the text means to say is the very thing we want to find out and to know how to do so is the issue with which we are grappling.
 But the Calvinist must deflect the reader or hearer from making these observations and asking these hard questions.
 This is precisely what Greear does.
 He merely asserts them to be “complementary truths, not contradictory, truths.”
 He tells us “we must believe and hold both in tension.”

 We can add the following to the above statements.

 a.
 “God is completely sovereign over all who will be saved, and not one is lost…”

 b. “…even if we do not play our role in preaching to these people, God will raise up someone else to do it in our place.”